 Suppose you are a member of the same household as

-In that case, you may calculate the length of the residency abroad with the Norwegian citizen deployed.
+In that case, you may calculate the length of residence abroad with the Norwegian citizen deployed.
 You may also get exemptions from the requirement to be and remain resident in Norway, the requirement for a permanent residence permit, and Norwegian and social studies.
-To get exemptions, you must:
+To be eligible for an exemption, you must:

 You must submit documentation showing where you have been resident throughout the time you have been resident abroad as a household member of deployed or military personnel.

-If there are strong reasons in your situation why there should be made exceptions from other requirements that apply to obtain Norwegian citizenship, this may also be considered.
-It may, for instance, be possible to obtain an exemption from the requirement to be or have been resident in Norway.
+If there are other significant reasons about your situation why there should be made exceptions from other requirements that apply to obtaining Norwegian citizenship, this may also be considered.
+It may, for instance, be possible to become exempt from the requirement to be or have been resident in Norway.

 You must submit a copy of the Norwegian passport you have been issued, even if you were not a Norwegian.
 You do not have to pay a fee if you are in this group of applicants.

 Suppose you are a descendant of a Norwegian citizen who emigrated to Murmansk or Arkhangelsk County in Russia from the 1850s until the Russian border was closed in the late 1920s ("Kola-Norwegian").
-In that case, you may get an exemption from the permanent residence permit requirement.
-You may also get an exemption from the requirement of eight years of residency in Norway during the last eleven years.
-To get an exemption, you must have:
+In that case, you may be granted an exemption from the permanent residence permit requirement.
+You may also be exempt from the requirement of eight years of residence in Norway during the last eleven years.
+To be eligible for exemption, you must have:

 If you were married to a «Kola Norwegian» before you travelled to Norway, you are considered married to a Norwegian citizen from the time of marriage.
-Then, the rules that apply to people married to a Norwegian citizen applies to you.
+Then, the rules that apply to spouses of a Norwegian citizen applies to you.
 However, the requirement of residing in Norway with permits for five of the past ten years does not apply to you.
 The same exemptions apply if you are a registered partner or cohabitant with a «Kola Norwegian».